KolKemboi/KolKemboi/README.md

 - ⚡ Fun fact **I am into Korean culture and music because of Jennie Kim, yeah**

-- **I am really thankfull to GeeekforGeeks, not sure how my dev life would be without that bunch**
+- **I am really thankful to GeeekforGeeks, not sure how my dev life would be without that bunch**

 <h3 align="left">Languages and Tools:</h3>